m00qek/utest/docs/how-to/mock-uci.md

 # How to mock UCI configuration

-Replace UCI reads and writes with an in-memory configuration tree so your tests run without a real UCI database.

 Declare `uci: null` in your `utest.config.uc` `mocks` table before using any of the patterns below.
 See [How-to: Mock a module with mock.inject()](mock-inject.md) for the setup steps.

 ---